vladBaciu/PPG-EduKit/README.md

 pip install PyQt5==5.15.6 --user pip install pyserial==3.5 --user
 ```

+## Machine learning

+How to use neural networks with PPG-EduKit: https://github.com/vladBaciu/ML-PPG-EduKit

 ## Known issues:
 1. OLED display seems to not work for all the USB ports.
 Works only when the board is connected to an USB 3.0 port.
 It has been seen that on USB 2.0, during init function call, in debug mode there is a warning about a dip(brownout) in the supply voltage of the board.